codiga/doc.codiga.io/docs/coding-assistant/your-own-plugin.md

 - if the IDE uses tabulations to indent the code, each `&[CODIGA_INDENT]` occurrence is replaced by a tabulation
 - if the IDE uses two spaces for indentation, each `&[CODIGA_INDENT]` occurrence is replaced by two spaces

+### Avoid latency

+When fetching the list of snippets for the IDE, this operation must always occur asynchronously.
+Fetching the snippets should never occur any latency in the IDE itself.

+### Preferences

+The IDE should have the following preferences:

+- **API Token**: the API token must be stored and secured.
+Some IDE provide a way to securely store a password/api token.
+If available, such services must be used.
+- **Enabled/disabled**: we should provide a way to enable/disable the analysis